oxydemeton/qwik-ssg-link/README.md

 ## The button
 The navigation buttons use the `useNavigation` hook and always use client side navigation in all cases even when using the static side and represent the behavior I also expect from links.

+# FIX
+Just add the correct origin, including the port, into the adapter ssg config.
+This will fix the entire issue.